emqx/emqx-exporter/README.md

 # EMQX Exporter
 The `emqx-exporter` is designed to expose partial metrics that don't include in the EMQX Prometheus API.
-It adapted to EMQX 4.4 and EMQX 5, both open-source and enterprise.
+It is compatible with EMQX 4.4 and EMQX 5, both open-source and enterprise.

 ![Dashboard](https://assets.emqx.com/images/77c49fa6bab98c26927cfd38d585bf62.png)